 KCBA Building a Book of Business

 Based on the premise that those minority attorneys who are successful within law firms are more likely to stay, this program helps minority associates in private practice improve their chances for success.
 In a closed-door seminar, successful minority lawyers instruct participants how to effectively market themselves and acquire new clients for their firms.
 No more than fifteen young attorneys are selected for this program annually.
+The program concluded in 2016.

 Future of the Law Institute